Skip to main content

 Amazon

-• Trainium — optimized for model training
+• Trainium — optimized for large-scale AI training

 • Inferentia — optimized for inference workloads